wp-plugins/peoplepond/readme.txt

 = The PeoplePond Plugin: =

-- The plugin retrieves your About Me profile from PeoplePond and displays it on your About page on your blog.
+- Retrieves your About Me profile from PeoplePond and displays it on your About page on your blog.
 - Please see the [Screenshots](http://wordpress.org/extend/plugins/peoplepond/screenshots/) for examples.

 = Need to setup your PeoplePond account? =

-- [Click here](http://peoplepond.com/register.php) and use the invite code: **adam23**
+- Please [click here](http://peoplepond.com/register.php) and use the invite code: **adam23**

 = PeoplePond currently supports over 300 services including: =